CanberraGrammar/codecadets-2018/guide.md

 Contactable at [josh.whitcombe@cgs.act.edu.au](mailto:josh.whitcombe@cgs.act.edu.au)

-_At the moment, Josh is in his third year of a Bachelor of Engineering (Mechatronics) / Bachelor of Science (Computer Science) at the Australian National University.
-Josh graduated from Canberra Grammar School in 2015 and received the Peter Hazlehurst prize for Information Technology when he left the school._
+_Josh is in his third year of a Bachelor of Engineering (Mechatronics) / Bachelor of Science (Computer Science) at the Australian National University._

 ## Attendance and Session Logistics